OldManUmby/Sundered-Shadows/Manuscript/02 Characters/01 Origin/06 Human.md

 ### Cultured Human

 Cultured humans are those who live in the heart of civilization, often in bustling cities and towns.
 They are well-educated, refined, and deeply engaged in the arts, sciences, and politics.
 These individuals value knowledge, sophistication, and social status, often participating in scholarly pursuits, artistic endeavors, and high society.
 Cultured humans are known for their eloquence, manners, and fashion, often setting trends and influencing cultural developments.
 Their hair and eye colors vary widely, reflecting their diverse backgrounds, but are often well-groomed and styled to match their sophisticated demeanor.
-Cultured humans play a crucial role in shaping their societies' intellectual and artistic landscape.
+Cultured humans are crucial in shaping their societies' intellectual and artistic landscape.

 #### Cultured Human Traits